-This is the second of two posts about parent participation in admissions visits to colleges.
-The college visit is an important part of the college admissions process, but parents may not be sure how best to participate in and maximize that visit.
-Our first post suggested some things parents should think about as they prepare for and make the college visit.
-This post offers some specific suggestions for getting both parents and students started thinking about productive questions to ask during a visit.
+This is the second of two articles about parent participation in admissions visits to colleges.
+The college visit is an important part of the college admission process, but parents may not be sure how best to participate in and maximize that visit.
+Our first article suggested some things parents should think about as they prepare for and make the college visit.
+This article offers some specific suggestions for productive questions to ask during a visit.

 Some possible questions regarding student concerns:

 Here are some questions your student might want to ask — or you might want to ask if your student won’t.
 (Remember, there are no right or wrong answers — just information to be gathered.)

 - Who teaches most freshman classes?
 Full professors?
 Teaching assistants?
 If there are many teaching assistants, how are they trained?